agamsol/Audio-RC/README.md

 * **Audio RC starts with the computer everytime**

-    _When the computer restarts Audio RC will start silently without the other side knowing about it_
+    _When the computer restarts Audio RC will start silently without the other side knowing about it and its going to send you a new message to your discord channel - if the message already exists its going to edit the message instead of sending it over again._

 * **Play any content valid on youtube**

-    _You are able to play any youtube video using its URL_
+    _You are able to play any youtube video using its URL_ P.S. _Also planning to add spotify feature_

 * **A Script to remote the other side _(NEW)_**

-    _Version 2.0 introduces a remote script which makes it much easier to control the other side, you open the script, paste the youtube link and the script does anything for you and keeps you updated about the other side's status_
+    _Version 2.0 introduced a remote script which makes it much easier to control the other side, you open the script, paste the youtube link and the script does anything for you and keeps you updated about the other side's status_

 #### Setup Audio RC